mario-eth/soldeer/README.md

 Create a project called `my-project` and then use the `soldeer push my-project~v1.0`.
 This will push the project to the repository and it will be available for everyone to use.
 Before using the push command you have to use `soldeer login` to login to the repository.

+#### Pushing a certain directory

+If you want to push a certain directory from your project you can use the `soldeer push my-project~v1.0 /my/path/to/source/files` option.
+This will push only the files from the specified directory.

+#### Ignoring files

+If you want to ignore certain files from the push you need to create a `.soldeerignore` file that will contain the files that you want to ignore.
+The file should be in the root of the project.
+This file mimics `.gitignore` syntax.

+#### Dry Run

+If you want to dry run a push to inspect what files will be pushed to the central repository, use `soldeer push my-project~v1.0 [PATH_TO_DEPENDENCY] --dry-run true`.
+This will create a zip file that you can unzip and inspect what was pushed.
+We recommend everyone to run a dry-run before pushing a new dependency to avoid pushing unwanted files.

 ### Full list of commands

 For more commands use `soldeer help`.